OrkaJS

 Wraps any parser and automatically retries with LLM correction when parsing fails.

-import { StructuredOutputParser } from 'orkajs/parsers/structured';
+import { AutoFixParser, StructuredOutputParser } from '@orka-js/tools';

 import { z } from 'zod';